uport-project/uport-android-signer/Readme.md

 encryption backed by ARM Trusted Execution Environment (TEE).

-Note: The curve used for ETH signing is not backed by the TEE, therefore private keys exist in memory while in use but are encrypted with TEE keys while on storage.
+Note: The curve used for ETH signing is not backed by the TEE, therefore private keys exist in memory while in use but are encrypted with TEE keys at rest.

 ### Import